hmisra/hmisra.github/_posts/2016-10-12-Support-Vector-Machines.md

 The method described well only if there is a linear decision boundary that can seperate the 2 classes.
 If the data points of 2 classes are not linearly separable, method described above would provide the decision boundary which can do its best but would not be a perfect decision boundary.

-In upcoming post I will write about a neat trick (**THE KERNEL TRICK**) proposed by Bernhard E. Boser, Isabelle M. Guyon and Vladimir Vapnik in 1992 which allows SVMs to learn maximum margin non-linear decision boundaries.